 Sample tables are provided.
-Please modify the tables to present the candidate's work in a summary fashion that best describes their achievements.
+Please modify the tables to present the candidate's work in a summary fashion that best describes their scholarly and creative achievements.
 Faculty members with creative activities may choose an alternative way to summarize their accomplishments.